 - Partial Disposition – this is a great opportunity for taxpayers and an area that we will discuss in more detail in future blogs.
 This election allows a taxpayer to recognize a gain or loss on the disposition of a building structural component.
 The taxpayer makes the election on a timely filed tax return by recognizing the gain or loss of the partial building disposition.
 A taxpayer can use any reasonable method, some of which are outlined in the proposed repair regulations, to determine the amount of the portion of the building that should be disposed.

 As you can see, there are many elections associated with repair regulations that affect all taxpayers and industries.
 It is important that taxpayers recognize when they can take advantage of these elections available, and that they incorporate them on their timely filed tax returns.
-Of course, your Anders tax advisor is always here to help consult you on these complicated issues.
+For help with these complicated elections, contact an Anders advisor.